-Starlings have long been bird pests, causing damage and spreading disease.
+Starlings have long been considered pests, causing damage and spreading disease.

-Dallas County began paying a bounty on starlings and crows until July 1.
-The Wilsons had seen a flock of about 2000 starlings, like a big swarm of bees.
+In 1938 Dallas County began paying a bounty on starlings and crows until July 1.
+The Wilsons had seen a flock of about 2000 of the dark speckled birds, like a big swarm of bees.

 That was a good thing for Dale Wilson, who was just about to start his senior year at Dexter High School.

 Money was hard to come by during the Depression.
 Because of that, Dale’s two older brothers had joined the Navy out of high school.
 Donald had stayed in, but Delbert thought he could earn enough in California to send money home.
 But things were tough there too, so he’d ended up hitchhiking back to Iowa.

 Dale had already bagged 36 starlings by June 3.
 He and his brothers had bought a bicycle from the Freestones for $10, so he bicycled to Adel, seventeen miles away, with the feet as proof.
 He brought home $3.60.
 He’d need to pay for his senior pictures, a class ring, and have extra expenses that school year.

 His older sister Doris had dropped out of A.I.B., a business school in Des Moines where she’d played basketball for tuition and worked at Bishop’s Cafeteria for meals.
 But she could no longer pay for her room, so was living in Guthrie Center and waitressing for relatives who owned Parrish’s Cafe.

 Four days later, Dale headed for Adel with evidence from 48 starlings and 3 crows.
 His mother Leora was so relieved when he returned home, this time with $5.10.

 So only four Wilson kids were still at home, which then was the two-story house across from where the Dexter park is now.